Today I will show you how to install, setup and use Dynamic DNS Service

 Enter the private IP address of Raspberry Pi and enter the port as 80 as shown in the image and click on Apply.

 Now all the traffic coming through port 80 will be redirected to our raspberry pi.
-If I open up a browser and issue my hostname, I will see the web page that is served by my Raspberry Pi.

 If you have any questions, please let me know in the comments.